Jatansahu/Network_Intrusion_Detection_DataMining/README.md

  -Checked data types, ensuring each attribute was correctly interpreted.

  -Addressed null values:

-    -Removed rows with a high percentage of missing values to maintain data quality.
+  1.Removed rows with a high percentage of missing values to maintain data quality.

-    -Imputed missing values in columns with a moderate number of missing values, using the mean of the respective column for imputation.
+  2.Imputed missing values in columns with a moderate number of missing values, using the mean of the respective column for imputation.

  -Encoded categorical columns into numerical values, making the data suitable for machine learning algorithms.